 A rough guide for a one-day trip:

 When in doubt, separate functions: a small cooler for food and drinks, and a dedicated catch cooler.
-You do not want the cooler holding your sandwiches to also hold a slimy stringer of bass.
+You do not want the cooler holding your sandwiches to also hold a slimy stringer of largemouth bass.

 How to Pack a Cooler for Maximum Cold